|

 Beats

 Are measurements of time during an attack.
-For example, an opponent strikes
+For example, an opponent

-reaches full extension, this is one full beat of time.
-When the punch
+punch reaches full extension, this is one full beat of time.
+When the

-prefer to counter on the half beats whenever possible.
+practitioners prefer to counter on the half beats whenever possible.

 Body Feel